adam-push/file-feeder/README.md

 ### --file <String>
 #### Default: files
 File to be used as the source of data, or directory containing files.
 Directories are recursively scanned for files, so this option can be used to instantiate a topic tree or branch easily.
 The file or directory name is used as the topic name.
-The file suffix is stripped from the topic name (e.g. ".txt", ".json").

 ### --type
 #### Default: binary